gscanlon21/notes/content/notes/git.md

 Useful when you instruct git not to touch a specific file ever because developers should change it.
 For example, if the main repository upstream hosts some production-ready configuration files and you don’t want to accidentally commit changes to those files, --skip-worktree is exactly what you want.

 ### --assume-unchanged
 Assumes that a developer shouldn’t change a file.
-This flag is meant for improving performance for non-changing folders like SDKs.
+This flag is meant for improving performance for non-changing folders like SDKs.<sup>1</sup>

-<sub><sup>CC-BY-SA [Borealid](https://stackoverflow.com/questions/13630849/git-difference-between-assume-unchanged-and-skip-worktree)</sup></sub>